soravux/scoop/doc/usage.rst

 Large datasets
 ~~~~~~~~~~~~~~

-Every parameter sent to a function by a :meth:`scoop.futures.map` or
+Every parameter sent to a function by a :meth:`~coop.futures.map` or
-:meth:`scoop.futures.submit` gets serialized and sent within the Future to its
+:meth:`~scoop.futures.submit` gets serialized and sent within the Future to its
 worker.
 Consider using a global variable in your module scope for passing large
 elements; it will then be loaded on launch by every worker and won't overload
 your network.

 Incorrect::

     from scoop import futures